tanfq1989/TFQImageScrollView/README.md

 ## License

-TFQImageScollView is available under the MIT license.
+TFQImageScrollView is available under the MIT license.
 See the LICENSE file for more info.